The US will provide cluster munitions to Ukraine as part of a new military aid package: AP sources

-WASHINGTON — The Biden administration has decided to provide cluster munitions to Ukraine and is expected to announce on Friday that the Pentagon will send thousands as part of a new military aid package worth up to $800 million for the war effort against Russia, according to people familiar with the decision.
+WASHINGTON — President Joe Biden's administration has decided to provide cluster munitions to Ukraine and is expected to announce on Friday that the Pentagon will send thousands of them as part of a new military aid package worth up to $800 million for the war effort against Russia, according to people familiar with the decision.

-The decision comes despite widespread concerns that the controversial bombs can cause civilian casualties.
+The decision comes despite widespread concerns that the bombs can cause civilian casualties and sparked a call from the United Nations to both Russia and Ukraine to avoid using them.
 The Pentagon will provide munitions that have a reduced ''dud rate,'' meaning there will be far fewer unexploded rounds that can result in unintended civilian deaths.

-The officials and others familiar with the decision were not authorized to publicly discuss the move before the official announcement and spoke on condition of anonymity.
+The officials and others familiar with the decision were not authorized to publicly discuss the move before the official announcement and spoke to The Associated Press on the condition of anonymity.

 Ukrainian officials have asked for the weapons to aid their campaign to push through lines of Russian troops and make gains in the ongoing counteroffensive.
-Russian forces are already using cluster munitions on the battlefield, U.S. officials have said.
+Russian forces are already using cluster munitions on the battlefield and in populated civilian areas, U.S. officials have said.

 Ryder would not say whether Defense Secretary Lloyd Austin has reached out to NATO counterparts to address some of their concerns on the use of cluster munitions.
 Ryder said the U.S. is aware of reports that indicate some munitions have higher unexploding rates.